TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous Data Module/Continuous Preprocessing/Functions/README.txt

 % time around event to reject in samples (both numbers positive, i.e.
 % 150,150) and SelectedEventChannelName: Name of the event channel to
 % take the artefact indicie from.
 Comes from Data.Info.EventChannelNames
-% IMPORTANT: if no artefact rejection, dont pass this variable or set it
+% IMPORTANT: empty when no artefact rejection
-% empty

 % Output:
 % 1.
 Info (app.Info, not part of the original main window dataset!).
 Holds